opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

 This model can be used basically for spatio-temporal video effects but also in the aim of :

-* performing texture analysis with enhanced signal to noise ratio and enhanced details robust against input images luminance ranges (check out the parvocellular retina channel output)
+* performing texture analysis with enhanced signal to noise ratio and enhanced details robust against input images luminance ranges (check out the Parvocellular retina channel output)

 * performing motion analysis also taking benefit of the previously cited properties.